PGCE (Physics)

 About the course

-The Times Higher Education World University Rankings 2023 places the University of Oxford’s PGCE as 1st in the UK for Degrees in Education for the eleventh year running.
+The Times Higher Education World University Rankings 2025 places the University of Oxford’s Department of Education as first in Britain for Degrees in Education for the thirteenth year running.
 Over many years, it has consistently received the highest possible designation (Outstanding) from Ofsted in inspections.
 The University of Oxford’s Department of Education has a long history in initial teacher education, dating back to 1892.

 The department works in partnership with over 37 secondary comprehensive schools in Oxfordshire and neighbouring counties, with most being within 30 miles of Oxford.
 The programme has been developed with colleagues from Oxfordshire partnership schools and covers the key professional skills of: